 We live in a visual era.
 Why take one picture when you can take five, or ten, or a dozen?
 Sooner or later, no matter how much space your iPhone comes with, you are going to run out.
-Once you start struggling for space, you start looking to iCloud for extra storage — specifically, to iCloud Photo Library, which lets you take the strain off your iPhone and access photos and videos on all your devices.
+Once you start struggling for space, you start looking to iCloud for extra storage.
+Specifically, to iCloud Photo Library, aka iCloud Photos, which lets you take the strain off your iPhone and access photos and videos on all your devices.
 In this article, we’ll cover how to sync and upload images, download and delete them, as well as troubleshoot the problems you may encounter.

 What is iCloud Photo Library?